isidromerayo/simple_php_skeleton/README.md

 If you have install phpunit on your system

-$ phpunit -c tests/

-If you want to use the vendor PHPUnit

-$ vendor/bin/phpunit -c tests/

-To generate code coverage report (needs install xdebug extension)
+If you want to use the vendor PHPUnit, to generate code coverage report (needs install xdebug extension)

 $ vendor/bin/phpunit